Parental controls vs. FamilyProtect: device-level protection

 Don’t browser parental controls already do this?

 They cover one browser.
-That’s the catch: a child who opens a different browser, runs a portable one from a USB stick, or turns on a VPN is straight past a browser-only filter — no hacking required, just a few clicks.
+That’s the catch: a child who opens a different browser or runs a portable one from a USB stick is straight past a browser-only filter, no hacking required, just a few clicks.
 Built-in account controls have the same blind spot, because they only govern the apps and settings tied to that account.
-FamilyProtect works a layer lower: it filters DNS and web traffic for the entire PC, so every app is covered — every browser, game, and background app — not just the one you happened to configure.
+FamilyProtect works a layer lower: it filters web content for the entire PC, so every app is covered, every browser, game, and background app, not just the one you happened to configure.
 You’re protecting the device, not playing whack-a-mole with individual apps.

 What makes FamilyProtect harder to bypass?

-Bypassing a filter usually comes down to three moves: open a different browser, tunnel around it with a VPN, or uninstall the tool.
-FamilyProtect closes all three.
-Filtering runs at the network and system level, so a second or portable browser is filtered exactly like the first, and VPN/hidden-DNS workarounds used to reroute traffic are switched off.
-Protections run with system privileges while your child’s account is a standard, non-administrator user — which means they can’t disable filtering, uninstall the agent, or install unapproved software, including alternative browsers.
-Private and incognito windows are blocked too.
+Bypassing a filter usually comes down to a few moves: open a different browser, reroute your DNS lookups, or uninstall the tool.
+FamilyProtect closes them off.
+Filtering runs at the network and system level, so a second or portable browser is filtered exactly like the first, and attempts to reach a known encrypted-DNS (DoH) endpoint, or a VPN or anonymiser used to route around the filter, are blocked and logged as a filter-bypass attempt.
+Protections run with system privileges while your child’s account is a standard, non-administrator user, which means they can’t disable filtering, change the DNS settings, or uninstall the agent.
+If something drifts, it repairs itself within minutes.
 It’s the kind of setup that holds up to a curious, capable kid, not just a casual one.

 Is this surveillance?

-No. FamilyProtect enforces the safety protections you choose — filtering, safe browsing, app control — and we’re upfront about exactly what’s collected and why.
-It’s not a hidden monitoring tool, and it isn’t there to read your child’s messages or spy on them; it’s there to keep harmful content and risky apps off the device.
+No. FamilyProtect enforces the safety protections you choose, content filtering with plain-language reports of what got blocked, and we’re upfront about exactly what’s collected and why.
+It’s not a hidden monitoring tool, and it isn’t there to read your child’s messages or spy on them; it’s there to keep harmful content off the device.
 You stay in control of what’s switched on, and the full detail of what’s collected is in our Privacy Policy.

 The short version

-FamilyProtect runs on Windows today, with macOS and Linux coming soon.
+FamilyProtect runs on Windows PCs.
 For a full feature matrix, see how FamilyProtect compares to Bark, Qustodio, and free DNS options.
-Get started — cancel anytime.
+Get started.
+Cancel anytime.